utkarshshrivastawa/Machine-Learning-Practice/README.md

 2. Handling Missing Values: Strategies such as imputation, dropping, and using algorithms that support missing values to deal with incomplete datasets effectively.
 3. Feature Extraction from Text Data: Discusses techniques like Bag of Words and TF-IDF Vectorization for converting text into a format suitable for machine learning models.
 4. Standardization and Pre-processing: Emphasizes the importance of data standardization in numerical datasets to ensure uniformity and improve model performance.
+## Chapter 11 :
+1. Linear algebra is foundational in data science and machine learning, offering methods for representing and manipulating data.
+Here are key concepts and applications:

+1. Data Representation:

+    a.
+Matrices store datasets where rows represent observations and columns represent features.
+   b.
+Vectors represent individual data points or observations.
+A vector has both magnitude and direction.
+2. Vector Operations:

+    a.
+Operations such as addition, subtraction, and scalar multiplication are fundamental.
+    b.
+The dot product measures vector alignment and is crucial for calculating angles between vectors and for projections.
+    c.
+The cross product generates a vector perpendicular to two given vectors in 3D space.
+3. Vector Properties:

+    a.
+Vectors encode features as numerical representations, facilitating computations like similarity and distance measures.
+    b.
+Projection helps in decomposing vector operations, especially in machine learning algorithms.
+4. Matrix Operations:

+    a.
+Addition, subtraction, and scalar multiplication are straightforward.
+    b.
+Matrix multiplication requires the number of columns in the first matrix to match the number of rows in the second matrix.
+It's used for transforming data and in neural network computations.
+5. Special Matrices:

+    a.
+Identity matrix, transpose of a matrix, and matrices filled with zeros or ones have specific uses in data transformations and neural network initializations.
+6. Use Cases in Machine Learning:

+    a.Linear algebra is crucial for dimensionality reduction techniques like PCA (Principal Component Analysis) and SVD (Singular Value Decomposition). b.It's essential for optimization algorithms like gradient descent, used in training machine learning models.
+    c.
+Weights and activations in neural networks are represented as matrices.

 ## Contributing
 Contributions are welcome!
 If you find any issues or have suggestions for improvements, feel free to open an issue or create a pull request.